aiser-team/cabrnet/docs/manuals/cabrnet.md

 ### Monitoring using TensorBoard
 `cabrnet train` records all metrics returned by the [`train_epoch` method of the model](model.md#defining-a-new-top-module) inside a `tensorboard_logs` folder (located in the output directory specified by `--output-dir`).
-To monitor the training process, simply use the command:
+To monitor the training process using [TensorBoard](https://pytorch.org/docs/stable/tensorboard.html), simply use the command:
 ```
 tensorboard --logdir <output_dir>/tensorboard_logs
 ```